openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

               one SDK.

   * Qt everywhere.
-Qt continues to make vast inroads into especially low end Linux devices and distro™s.
+Qt continues to make vast inroads into especially low end Linux devices and distroâ€™s.
 Qt also continues to provide a platform for others to innovate and differentiate upon.
-For example Dreamworks switching all their internal animation tools to Qt and making cool movies like MegaMind and How to Train Your Dragon.
+For example Dreamworks switching all their internal animation tools to Qt and making cool movies like â€œMegaMindâ€ and â€œHow to Train Your Dragonâ€.

 Qt is increasingly popular.
 During 2010, we had 1.5+ million downloads at qt.nokia.com
-        (alone) “ twice as much as during 2009 “ and with the up-coming innovation and additional investments in Qt combined with the introduction of open governance, I believe Qt will be used more than ever before.
+        (alone) â€“ twice as much as during 2009 â€“ and with the up-coming innovation and additional investments in Qt combined with the introduction of open governance, I believe Qt will be used more than ever before.